 Applying for the Seminar

-Junior majors who wish to do Honors projects in English Literature in 2015-2016 must submit completed applications by the deadline, which has not yet been determined, in University Hall #215.
+Junior majors who wish to do Honors projects in English Literature in 2015-2016 must submit completed applications by the deadline, 4pm on April 15th, 2015, in University Hall #215.
 Students in the seminar are generally expected to have a GPA of 3.6 or higher in the major and to fulfill two further criteria.
 First, the applicant describes his or her proposed research area, a tentative topic, and a potential faculty advisor.
 The applicant should discuss the topic with the potential advisor and ask him or her to sign off on the application before it is submitted.
 (Neither the topic nor the advisor is written in stone; one or the other has been known to undergo radical revision in the Fall.)
 Second, the applicant submits a clean copy of one of the best academic papers he or she has written for an English Department class (or for a class outside the department taught by an English Department faculty member), with no grade or comments but with the course number and the professor's name.

 An Honors project is a hefty undertaking, so you will wish to choose a topic that promises to hold your attention and reward your time and effort.
 Take time to think about what interests you.
 Have issues or problems arisen in your previous classes that you would like to pursue?
 Can you synthesize problems or materials gathered from several different classes to pose a larger question?
 Have you written a course paper that you would like to develop into a more ambitious project?
 Is there a professor with whom you would like to work?
 Note: many students work very successfully with advisors with whom they have not previously studied.
 The current and incoming Honors Coordinators are available to help you find a faculty advisor.